timjogorman/RicherEventDescription/guidelines.md

-While you are annotating the EVENT/ENTITY markables pass, we want you to also annotate all Coreference\textquotedbl{
-relations betweene ENTITIES.
-These can be thought of in two categories -- relations that show that two things are the same (IDENT and APPOS) and relations that show that they have a structural relationship, such as PART/WHOLE, SET/MEMBER, or the catch-all BRIDGING relation.
+While you are annotating the EVENT/ENTITY markables pass, we want you to also annotate all coreference relations between ENTITYS.
+These can be thought of in two categories – relations that show that two things are the same (IDENT and APPOS) and relations that show that they have a structural relationship, such as PART/WHOLE, SET/MEMBER, or the catch-all BRIDGING relation.